lindakwoo/sharents/journals/Linda.md

 Today I worked on making the invite members form tested that it sends and email and a link, and can verify the token when the member arrives at our site.
 I also fixed the Auth Context.
 I also set up certain pages and items to be only accessible to users with role of "guardian", which comes from the Auth Context.

 I also started on the Member signup page, where the member lands after receiving the email and clicking on the invite link

+## Friday, August 23, 2024

+Today I fixed the entire user flow so that when a user comes to any page, if they are not logged in with an access code, they will be directed to the "/" page with the option to signup or login.